How can we help?

 • Enter the displayed code.

-• Click Submit or Login.
+• Select Submit or Login.

 • Each code can only be used once.

-Troubleshooting common issues
+Troubleshooting

-Invalid code error message
+Invalid code error

 Possible causes and solutions:

-• Code expired: Generate a new code and try again
+• Code expired: Generate a new code and try again.

-• Clock synchronization: Contact IT support to resync your token
+• Clock synchronization: Contact IT support to resync your token.

-• You must use the hardware token (Code Generator) method for authentication
+• You must use the hardware token (Code Generator) method for authentication.

-• Contact your administrator if you believe your NPI should be verified in the system
+• Contact your administrator if you believe your NPI should be verified in the system.

 iPrescribe Authenticator binding prevented

-• Your NPI was not found in the DrWeb system (regions 1-5)
+• Your NPI was not found in the DrWeb system (regions 1-5).

 What this means:

-• You cannot use the iPrescribe Authenticator mobile app
+• You cannot use the iPrescribe Authenticator mobile app.

-• Your account security is maintained through the hardware token method
+• Your account security is maintained through the hardware token method.

 Lost or damaged token